And they rock.

 So many travel stories have been written by men over time that when the rare female travel writer emerges, she seems an unexpected exception - at least that how it has been.
 Now, that is changing.

-I've always been fascinated by women who make their living travel writing - so much so that I've had a modest go at it myself, first as a journalist, and now with this website and with my blog.
+I've always been fascinated by women who make their living travel writing - so much so that I've had a modest go at it myself, first as a journalist, and now with this website.

 While I wouldn't say that reading the words of those who went before were the only reason I started travel writing, I do know they inspired me - at times to travel (as though I needed inspiration!) and at times to write about it.